Beyonce and Jay-Z's Cuba trip part of growing cultural travel trend

 OFAC also administers general licenses for individual travel by Cuban Americans, and for educational and religious reasons.

-So far Beyonce and Jay-Z have not spoken to the media about the trip and publicists for the couple did not return emails or phone calls seeking comment.

-A person familiar with the itinerary said it involved no meetings with Cuban officials, or typical tourist activities such as beach trips.
+Academic Arrangements Abroad said Beyonce and Jay-Z's trip involved no meetings with Cuban officials, or typical tourist activities such as beach trips.
 There were visits with Cuban artists, musicians, and dancers, as well as to nightclubs with live music and to a children's theater group.

 "That all looks very typical of what we do," said Tom Popper, president of Insight Cuba, a division of Cross Cultural Solutions a nonprofit international volunteer organization on the outskirts of New York.